 Down payment assistance programs typically have credit history and income requirements.
-Programs for first-time home buyers may also require completion of a mortgage education course.
+Programs for first-time home buyers may also require the completion of a home buyer education course.

 Buyers are responsible for closing costs, like origination fees, prepaid expenses, and mortgage insurance which average 1-2 percent of the home’s purchase price.
 There are opportunities to have some of these expenses covered by the seller or your lender.